 Here are some notes on the key ingredients.
 For the full list of ingredients, check out the recipe card below.

-- Cabbage- This recipe uses half a head of green cabbage.
-Use the other half to make stir-fries, soup, coleslaw, sauerkraut, or cabbage rolls later in the week.
+- Cabbage- This recipe calls for half of a head of green cabbage.
+Save the remaining half to prepare other dishes later in the week, such as stir-fries, soup, coleslaw, sauerkraut, or cabbage rolls.
+Kale makes a good substitute for cabbage in this recipe.

 Equipment Notes